-Base rate: The three-month yen TIBOR published by JBA TIBOR Administration on page 17097 of the Telerate screen as of 11 a.m., Tokyo time two business days prior to the first day of each interest calculation period during the tail period.
+Base rate: The three-month TIBOR published by JBA TIBOR Administration on 11 a.m., Tokyo time two business days prior to the interest payment date.

-SSG16
+TMK SSG16

-SSG16 issued secured corporate bonds.
-KK must transfer more than half of the shares of common stock of SSG16 held by KK to the legal entity Ippam Shadan Hojin UCJ2 (ISH UCJ2) in order to establish bankruptcy isolation mechanism.

-SSG16 issued four-year period secured corporate bonds with a face value of JPY300,000 thousand (NT\$65,204 thousand) and the loan under guarantee of JPY1,250,000 thousand (equivalent to NT\$271,684 thousand) was recorded as interbank financing (Note 25) secured by investment property as a guarantee in September 2021.
-The interest rate of the corporate bonds and guaranteed borrowings is the base rate + 0.850% (base rate: Tokyo exchange rate - 4-year exchange rate).
+To issue overseas secured corporate bonds by TMK SSG16, the sub-subsidiary Kabushiki Kaisha UCJ1 must transfer more than half of the common stock of TMK SSG16 to the legal entity Ippam Shadan Hojin UCJ2 (ISH UCJ2) in order to establish bankruptcy isolation mechanism.
+By providing investment property as a collateral, TMK SSG16 issued four-year secured corporate bonds in September 2021 with a face value of JPY300,000 thousand (equivalent to \$62,947 thousand) and borrowed with collateral for JPY1,250,000 thousand (equivalent to \$271,684 thousand), both recognized as due from banks (Note 25).
+The issuing interest rate of the corporate bonds and secured borrowings is the benchmark interest rate + 0.850%. (benchmark interest rate: 4-year swap rate of the Tokyo swap reference rate)